 Steve Stronghold: Ah, my boy has super strength, how can I be mad?

 open/close all folders

-In Sky High, Will Stronghold trashed the school cafeteria, got into a fight, and used his powers when he wasn't supposed to.
-His dad punishes him by telling him no Xbox for a week.
-Will protests that he doesn't have one...at which point his dad reveals he's so proud of him for having powers that he bought him one.
-Though in fairness Will's actions, though very destructive, were in self-defense making it even easier for his father to ignore the incident and focus on the fact he had superpowers.
+- In Sky High (2005), Will Stronghold got into a fight, accidentally trashed the school cafeteria and used his super-strength powers when he wasn't supposed to.
+When he gets home, his dad takes him into his lair to seemingly yell at him... only to hug him instead because he's so happy Will's powers have finally developed.
+His dad tells him to just tell his mom that he chewed him out and punished him by telling him no Xbox for a week.
+Will points that he doesn't have one...at which point his dad reveals he's so proud of him for inheriting his super-strength powers that he bought him one.

 "What did it feel like to hit that son of a bitch?"

 - In a scene cut from Love Actually (but included in the DVD extras), Karen (Emma Thompson) is called to her son's school because his teacher is upset by a theme paper he wrote, in which he described how the world would be different if people's farts were visible.
 Karen listens attentively to the teacher and principal, and then quietly takes her son into the hallway to talk to him;